caiusdebucean/Paper-Analysis/FCOS/FCOS-One-Stage-Object-Detection.md

 The network is composed of 3 parts: a **Convolutional Backbone**, a **Feature Pyramid Network** and **Output Heads** that encode *Centerness*, *Classes* and *4D Box Regressors*.

 ![Architecture](https://i.imgur.com/8U3USja.png)

+As it can be seen, *FCOS* is inspired by *RetinaNet's* multi-level outputs.

 ## FCOS Heads _(output)_